Skip to content

 Once you have installed all required packages, Nextcloud can be set up directly from your browser by browsing the server hostname or IP address.

-Below is a detailed post to help you install Nextcloud on Ubuntu Linux with Apache or Nginx.
-Click on it to learn more about installing and managing Nextcloud on Ubuntu Linux.
+I’ve linked below to detailed posts that will guide you through installing Nextcloud on Ubuntu Linux with either Apache or Nginx.
+Click on them to learn more about installing and managing Nextcloud on Ubuntu Linux.

 How to install Nextcloud on Ubuntu Linux with Apache